EXYZED/AerodynamicalCollective/_posts/2019-06-01-formula-one-in-schools-aerodynamical-principles.md

 In Formula One Aerodynamics - most aerodynamic devices focus on the efficient delivery of downforce for the vehicle to attack turns with speed and control.
 With downforce, drag co-exists as a consequence.

-In F1inSchools, the turning aspect of racing no longer exists.
-Cars will travel down a straight track at high speeds.
-Alternatively, this is known as a rocket-powered drag race.
-Many of these aerodynamical devices in Formula One cars are not required and may slow your vehicle down.
+**In F1inSchools, the turning aspect of racing no longer exists.** Cars will travel down a straight track at high speeds.
+Alternatively, this is known as a rocket-powered drag race. **Many of these aerodynamical devices in Formula One cars are not required and may slow your vehicle down.**

 Although there are many other principles that allow a car to travel fast and first (i.e. weight), this article will **mainly** focus on the __aerodynamical__ aspects of F1inSchools racing and may briefly reference other properties.

+**In other words - Downforce is a absolute no.**

 ## The functionality of the Front Wing Apparatus.